Welcome to the Junior Mathematics Competition!

 This year the competition will be held in two parts - the first being a multiple-choice and short answer exam sat entirely online, while the second part will be a paper exam limited to the top 15 percent of participants in the first part.

-The first part of the competition will be sat on Wednesday April 14, while the second part will be held on Wednesday May 12.
+The first part of the competition will be sat from Monday March 27 to Friday March 31, while the second part will be held on Wednesday May 3.

 This mathematics competition is for students in years 9 to 11 (forms 3 to 5), although younger students may also take part.
 Every student throughout New Zealand sits the competition on exactly the same days, usually two Wednesdays in April in May (one for each part).

-The competition lasts for one hour per part (so two hours in total).
+The competition lasts for 50 minutes per part (so one hour, 40 minutes in total).
 The emphasis is on problem solving, so expect surprises!